jpgordon00/UniqueTypeRegistry/README.md

   static Server() {
     List<Mode> Modes = new List<Mode>{new PreMode(), new PostMode()};

+    // select a mode to use by string
+    // search through all the modes
-    // do something with your list of server modes
+    // do something with subclasses of 'Mode'!
   }
 }
 ```